Separation is Optimal for LQR under Intermittent Feedback: Numerical Results

 Our simulation study consists of three main experiments.
 First, we evaluate the transient performance by plotting the running-average LQR cost as a function of time for a fixed parameter setting and noise distribution.
 Second, we investigate the sensitivity of the system to individual parameters by varying one parameter at a time while keeping the others fixed.
 Finally, we examine the impact of the noise distribution by comparing the steady-state cost under different noise types against the Gaussian baseline, thereby quantifying the effect of distributional mismatch on control performance.

 In Fig.~\ref{fig:Single_LQR}, we plot the running-average LQR cost as a function of time for the nominal parameter setting with $r_s = 0.4$ under Gaussian disturbances.
 All considered policy combinations are shown, as indicated in the legend.
+The empirical communication rate achieved by each policy is also reported in the legend as ``rate.''
 We first observe that certain policies, namely Random-ZOH and Sym-ZOH, lead to unstable behavior, as evidenced by the divergence of their cost.
 Among the stable policies, periodic-ZOH yields the worst performance, indicating that ZOH implementations are generally suboptimal under this setting.
 As expected, the proposed optimal policy achieves the lowest cost.
 The state-based policy and the symmetric impulsive (SYM-IMP) policy exhibit the next best performance.
 This aligns with the theoretical result that the symmetric impulsive policy is optimal in the limit $r \to 0$, with the observed performance gap attributable to the finite value $r = 1$.

-We next examine how the relative performance of these policies varies with the open-loop gain $a$, the switching rate $r_s$, and the disturbance variance $\sigma_W$.
+We next examine how the relative performance of these policies varies with the open-loop gain $a$, the communication rate $r_s$, and the disturbance variance $\sigma_W$.
 In Fig.~\ref{fig:LQR_vs_a}, we plot the steady-state LQR cost as a function of the open-loop gain $a$ under Gaussian disturbances with $r_s = 0.25$.
 The steady-state cost is computed as the average cost over the final 20 steps of a horizon of length 100.
 Shaded regions indicate $95\%$ confidence intervals.
 Consistent with the transient results, policies based on ZOH become unstable as the open-loop system becomes more unstable.
 In particular, all ZOH policies diverge for $a > 0.9$.
 Additionally, the random impulsive policy becomes unstable for sufficiently large $a$ (approximately $a > 1.2$).

 The proposed optimal policy achieves the lowest cost across all values of $a$.
 Among suboptimal policies, the relative performance depends on the system dynamics: the state-based policy performs well for stable systems ($a < 1$) but degrades and eventually becomes unstable as $a$ increases.
 In contrast, the symmetric impulsive (SYM-IMP) policy remains stable and closely tracks the optimal policy across the entire range of $a$, consistent with its near-optimality for finite $r$ and its optimality in the limit $r \to 0$.